hpi-swa-teaching/TelegramClient/README.md

 </p>

 ## Overview
-TeleSqueak is a **Squeak-Client** for the widely used Telegram-Messenger.
+TelegramClient is a **Squeak-Client** for the widely used Telegram-Messenger.
 It aims to provide features such as Authentication, Contacts, Message and Media sending and a minimal, clean UI as well as as a Zen-mode and receiving messages in the background.

 *This Project is part of the "Softwaretechnik" Lecture 2020 at the Hasso Plattner Institute.*